no-relation/Legislature_Information_on_Bills_and_Sponsors/README.md

 When presented with a list of bills or legislators, you can start typing to filter the search down if you're looking for something specific, for example to see if a particular word appears in a bill title or if you only remember your state rep as "Joan Somebody."

 Once you choose a legislator, you will see various options like "What bills did he sponsor?
-What are the subjects of the bills he sponsored?", and similarly you will get options
+What are the subjects of the bills he sponsored?".

 <img src="https://github.com/no-relation/Legislature_Information_on_Bills_and_Sponsors/blob/master/Screenshots/more%20about%20legislators.png?raw=true" alt="more about legislators" width="500" height="230">